muratk5n/thirdwave/en/README.md

 ```

 only 14% of world energy requirement can be generated through PV solar
 tech, given the indium reserves and its usage.
-Did not even look at
+There are other
-the other rare earth metals, cadmium, tellerium..
+rare-earth metals too, cadmium, tellerium..

 [[Paper]](https://www.researchgate.net/publication/281617586_Assessing_Rare_Metal_Availability_Challenges_for_Solar_Energy_Technologies)